Brewers League Baseball Rules

 - The Waiver period is 14 days

-- The non waiver trade deadline is July 31st.
+- The non waiver trade deadline is the Tuesday of the 2nd full week of August.

 - Trades must be posted in the Completed Trades forum.
 Posts should contain the players name, position and current league level.
 Both owners need to post in order to make it official and each should include a quick sentence or two explaining how the trade helps them.